moditect/moditect/README.md

 will be added (optional)

 The modularized JARs can be found in the folder given via `outputDirectory`.
+The `jdepsExtraArgs` option can be used to specify a list of arguments passed to the _jdeps_ invocation for creating a "candidate descriptor".

 ### Creating modular runtime images